herraChron/GhostFetch/README.md

 - **User client** — your personal account session, which has access to the restricted content.
 - **Bot client** — a bot you control via @BotFather, used as your command interface.

-DM your bot, pick a chat from your dialog list, send message IDs — files land in your Termux home folder.
+DM your bot, pick a chat from your dialog list, choose a download mode — files land in your Termux home folder.

 ---

 ## Features

 - 📥 **Download from restricted chats** — channels, groups, bots, DMs
+- 🔢 **Manual ID mode** — send one or more message IDs to download specific files
+- 🔍 **Search by filename** — type a keyword; the bot scans chat history and shows matches as buttons
+- 📦 **Bulk download** — pick a file type (Videos, Audio, Images, Documents, Archives, Apps) and grab everything in the chat history
 - 🗂 **File browser** — browse, receive, or delete downloads right from the chat (`/files`)
-- 📋 **Job queue** — send multiple batches; jobs run one after another automatically
+- 📋 **Job queue** — send multiple batches; jobs run one after another automatically, with per-job cancel buttons
-- ⚡ **Live progress** — real-time progress bar with percentage per file
+- ⚡ **Live progress** — real-time progress bar with percentage, speed, and ETA per file
 - 🔁 **Media groups** — handles multi-file posts in a single ID
 - 🛡 **FloodWait handling** — automatic retry on Telegram rate limits
 - 🔍 **Chat filter** — search your dialog list by typing a name
-- 💾 **Session memory** — last used chat is remembered across restarts
+- 💾 **Session memory** — last used chat and downloaded IDs are remembered across restarts
+- 🔒 **User whitelist** — restrict bot access to specific Telegram user IDs
-- 📊 **Stats** — uptime, disk, CPU, RAM, and network I/O on demand
+- 📊 **Stats** — uptime, disk, CPU, RAM, network I/O, and total files downloaded on demand
 - 📂 **Quick access** — "Open Files" button appears on every completed download

 ---